 Women with high SUCCESSTROGEN set the tone for their lives, usually based on what they liked and didn’t liked in their childhood years.
 Some choose the hectic life and others sign on to a more even-tempered life.
 The key is that they make the choice that best reflects their needs.
 And so it is with Christmas….we all do it our own way, and live with the joy and/or consequences.

 I lived the hectic, chaotic Christmas for many years and it served my family well.
 But I must admit I am thoroughly enjoying this year’s scaled-down, less crazy Christmas.
 This is a Christmas that allows me time to observe the spirit around me, to actually listen to the words of Christmas carols I have been singing for years, and to reminisce about Christmas past.
 As a matter of fact, I have so much time on my hands this year, I just might bake a fruit cake!
-Want one?
+May I send you one?